DevMountain/vue-afternoon/README.md

 Requirements:

-We want you to show a little of your fun/creative side and build us a app called "Battle Bots".
+We want you to show a little of your fun/creative side and build us an app called "Battle Bots".
 You need to be able to display two main things:

 1. A form to create a new battle bot with a name, attack value, and health value
 2. A list of all battle bots that have been created